 The United States District Court for the Northern District of California has established a reentry court program for certain individuals on federal post-conviction supervision.
-Court is held every two weeks in San Francisco, with Magistrate Judges Joseph C. Spero and Laurel Beeler presiding and twice monthly in Oakland, with Senior District Judge Saundra B. Armstrong and Magistrate Judge Donna M. Ryu presiding.
+Court is held every two weeks in San Francisco, with Magistrate Judges Joseph C. Spero and Laurel Beeler presiding and twice monthly in Oakland, with District Judge Jon S. Tigar and Magistrate Judge Donna M. Ryu presiding.

 About the Northern District’s Reentry Court